A Review of Shell Features

 func $(sub1 $a1 $a2) $(sub2 $b1 $b2)

-Here, func is going to see one long list of arguments, not two (sets of arguments) as in C.
+is going to see one long list of arguments, not two

-Variables Syntax
+Variables Syntax¶

-If I was going to drop one thing from shell syntax it would be its use of sigils.
-For the shell, just the one, $, used to introduce variables.
+If I was going to drop one thing from shell syntax it would be its use

 I think it’s visual clutter and we should be more C- or Python-like: